danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 This code has two modes of operation:
 1. Example mode where the user chooses a CRC from a list to reverse as an example.
-2. User mode where the user enters his own packets (data+crc) to reverse the CRC for.
+2. User mode in which the user enters packets (data+crc) to reverse the CRC.

 Starting the program we are given the following options: